JerichoTorrent/TorrentWeb/README.md

 ### Credits

-If you use this template, please include the link to my site in the footer (that I will code.. eventually).
+If you use this template, please include the link to my site in the footer from our digital marketing partner.
 This is the only credit I'm asking for.
 Website: <https://torrentsmp.com>
 Discord: <https://discord.gg/torrent>
 Server IP: torrentsmp.com